Policy Optimization with Stochastic Mirror Descent

-where $\widetilde{G}_{t-1}$ is an unbiased estimator according to the trajectory generated by $\pi_{\theta_{t-1}}$.
-Although the above algorithms are practical empirically, their gradient estimates are dependent heavily on important sampling.
+where $\widetilde{G}_{k-1}$ is an unbiased estimator according to the trajectory generated by $\pi_{\theta_{k-1}}$.
+Although $\mathtt{SVRPG}$ is practical empirically, its gradient estimate is dependent heavily on importance sampling.
 This fact partially reduces the effectiveness of variance reduction.
-Later, \cite{shen2019hessian} remove the important sampling term, and they construct the gradient estimator as follows,
+Later, \cite{shen2019hessian} remove the importance sampling term, and they construct a Hessian aided policy gradient.

-It is different from \citep{du2017stochastic,xu2017stochastic,Matteo2018Stochastic,shen2019hessian}, the proposed $\mathtt{VRMPO}$ admits a stochastic recursive iteration to estimate the policy gradient, see Eq.(\ref{Eq:G_t}).
-Our $\mathtt{VRMPO}$ exploits the fresh information to improve convergence and reduce variance.
-Besides, $\mathtt{VRMPO}$ reduces the storage cost significantly due to it doesn't require to store the complete historical information.
-We provide more details of the comparison in Table 1.
+Our $\mathtt{VRMPO}$ is different from \cite{du2017stochastic}; \cite{xu2017stochastic}; \cite{Matteo2018Stochastic}, which admits a stochastic recursive iteration to estimate the policy gradient. $\mathtt{VRMPO}$ exploits fresh information to improve convergence and reduces variance.
+Besides, $\mathtt{VRMPO}$ reduces the storage cost since it doesn't require to store the complete historical information.